-We take you through a small part of the scene restaurants that New York offers.
-We share the experiences that may assist you when visiting The Big Apple.
+We take you through a small part of the scene of restaurants that New York offers.
+We share experiences that may assist you when visiting The Big Apple.

 As the years went by, the kosher demand kept on increasing as more and more Jewish people were settling down in New York.
-After some time, Zomick’s kosher bakery had to expand its business and offering.
-However they were able to keep their old taste of tradition as well as the cozy, welcoming atmosphere.
-Until this day the bakery is known for its original, century old recipes.
+After some time, Zomick’s kosher bakery had to expand its business and offers.
+However, they were able to keep their old taste of tradition as well as the cozy, welcoming atmosphere.
+Until this day the bakery is known for its original, century-old recipes.

-Today, Zomick’s bakery has a wide selection of pastries and other baked goods, including but not limited to challah breads, knishes, cakes, cookies, pies and loaves.
-Their talented bakers create authentic Jewish-style and European breads as well as delightful desserts that are well known all over NYC.
-Armed with many years of experience, this bakery is certified to produce and serve food that is Kashrut, and is certified by the New York City Rabbinical Council.
+Today, Zomick’s bakery has a wide selection of pastries and other baked goods, including but not limited to challah bread, knishes, cakes, cookies, pies, and loaves.
+Their talented bakers create authentic Jewish-style and European bread as well as delightful desserts that are well-known all over NYC.
+Armed with many years of experience, this bakery is certified to produce and serve food that is Kashrut and is certified by the New York City Rabbinical Council.